messiest/cifar-extender/README.md

 # CIFAR Extender

+## `cifar-extender`

-Extend the CIFAR10 data set with images from ImageNet.
+Extend the CIFAR10 and CIFAR100 datasets with images from ImageNet.